cxlstxn/Unix-Shell/README.md

   - ```..``` - sets directory to parent folder
   - ```filepath``` - sets directory to requested filepath if valid

+### Stage 5:
+- Implemented History, 20 commands wrapping around when overflow.
+  - ```history``` - Returns a list of up to 20 of the last commands.

+### Stage 6:
+- Implemented saving history, On start the shell loads history from a file.

 ## Overview:

 ```